Here’s why the best investing opportunities are not obvious 😊

 Abraham Maslow

-Many like to generalise the market situations such as:
+Many like to generalise the market situations:

 • Tech is overvalued.
 Many tech companies are losing money.